 The greens at Grande Meadows are so similar in design and yet so different to play that to many people they are considered a “family”.
-The greens are fairly large measuring 60,000 square feet in total with many sloped from back to front.
+The greens are fairly large measuring 57,500 ft2 in total with many sloped from back to front.
 There are not a lot of undulations as seen on many golf courses but you will want to be below the hole on those greens or you may be in some trouble.
+The 3 largest greens measure in at 7,000 ft2 each – namely on Holes #4, 8 and 9 while Hole #5 has the smallest green measuring in at 4,550 ft2.
 You will be challenged to complete 9 holes without a 3 putt!

 Kudos go out to General Manager Bill Lee and his groundskeepers for keeping the greens in such amazing shape especially during the really dry summer.
 It has taken a lot of hard work by everyone involved to make sure our greens are among the best in Newfoundland.